emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🍉
 ```

+When a class is created a scope is created in which the instance variables
+live.
+This scope is always available to methods and in initializers as top
+scope.

-Instance variables are local to the class **cannot be accessed from outside**
+Instance variables are **private to the class** and **cannot be accessed from
-the class.
-If you want to modify or access them from outside the class you have
+outside** the class.
+If you want to modify or access them from outside the class
-to write **getters and setters**.
+you have to write **getters and setters**.
+Neither can subclasses directly

-It’s also noteworthy that instance variables are **private to the class** in
-which they were defined.
-Subclasses can’t access their superclasses instance
+access their superclasses’ instance variables.
+They also have to use
-variables and also have to use corresponding getters and setters.
+corresponding getters and setters.

 As for the moment value types do not support instance variables.

 ## Initializers

-Initializers are responsible to prepare an instance for use and is called to
+Initializers are responsible to prepare an instance for use and are called to
-instantiate a type, that is gaining an instance, sometimes also called object,
-of the given type.
+instantiate a type, that is gaining an instance of the given type.

 The syntax to define an initializer is:

 <pre class="syntax">
-🐈 $name$ $[parameters]$ 🍇
+🐈 $name$ $[init-parameters]$ 🍇

 🍉
-$parameters$> $parameter$ | $parameter$ $parameters$
+$init-parameters$> $init-parameter$ | $init-parameter$ $init-parameters$
-$parameter$> $variable$ $type$
+$init-parameter$> [🍼] $variable$ $type$
 </pre>

-In the initializer you **must set all instance variables** that are not
+In an initializer **all instance variables must be initialized**.
+(Remember that
+variables of an optional type are automatically initialized to Nothingness,
+which is also true for instance variables.)

-optionals to an appropriate value.
-You **must also call an initializer** of your
+Furthermore, you **must call an initializer** of your class’s superclass if
-class’s superclass given the class has a superclass. 🐐 must be used to call
+the class has a superclass.
+The 🐐 is used to call a superinitializer:
-superinitializers:

 <pre class="syntax">
 🐐 $superinitializer$ $[arguments]$
 </pre>

-As a result objects are guaranteed fully initialized.
+By enforcing these rules, Emojicode can guarantee that an object is always
+fully initialized when obtained from the intializer.

 The following example shows an initializer for the 🐟 class:

 ```
-🐈 🏞 age. 🚂 name. 🍬🔡 🍇
+🐈 🏞 ageGiven 🚂 nameGiven 🍬🔡 🍇
-  🍮 age age.
+  🍮 age ageGiven
-  🍮 name name.
+  🍮 name nameGiven
   🍮 speedInM/s 0
 🍉
 ```